-The eggs laid on the beach are then dug up by the men in charge of the conservation program, and then hatched under the sand, but inside the protective enclosure of the nursery, where nothing will come to threaten them.
+The eggs laid on the beach are then dug up by the men in charge of the conservation program, then put back to hatch under the sand, but inside the protective enclosure of the nursery, where nothing will threaten them.

-When the babies break the shell to go out, the WWF guys release them at night, on the beach.
-The tiny turtles then rush towards the sea and their destiny.
+When the babies break the shell to get out, the WWF guys release them at night, on the beach.
+The tiny turtles then set off towards the sea and their destiny.

 Tourists, foreigners and Indonesians alike, love to watch the laying of eggs or the release of babies.

-In 2009, I was able to observe dozens and dozens of small turtles trotting valiantly on the sand and disappear in the shadows of the waves.
+In 2009, I could observe dozens and dozens of small turtles trotting valiantly on the sand and disappearing in the shadow of the waves.

-In this month of July 2013, I had the chance to attend a spawn!
+In this month of July 2013, I was lucky enough to witness a spawning!

-This is one of the diving guides of the Derawan Dive Lodge where I sleep that warns me, one night, that it's time ...
-One of the guys from the WWF center has alerted him on his mobile phone.
-A female started to lay on the sand, close to the nursery.
+He is one of the dive guides of Derawan Dive Lodge where I am staying who warns me, one evening, that it is the moment...
+One of the guys of the WWF center alerted him on his cell phone.
+A female started to lay eggs on the sand, two steps away from the nursery.

-In principle, avoid noise and bright light.
+In principle, all noise and bright lights should be avoided.
 But the instructions are far from being respected.
-The news has spread to the village, more and more people arrive and surround the unfortunate turtle...
-And many do not resist the photo-souvenir, the fingers raised in V, next to the exhausted turtle that has just laid more about a hundred eggs.
+The news has spread in the village, more and more people arrive and surround the unfortunate turtle...
+And many cannot resist the photo-souvenir, fingers raised in V, next to the exhausted turtle that has just laid more than a hundred eggs.

-The guy from the WWF is also showing us that night, two baby turtles, another brood, that we will exceptionally launch.
+The WWF guy also shows us, that evening, two baby turtles, from another clutch, that we will exceptionally put in the water.

-Normally, babies are all released together.
-I could not quite understand if they were eggs hatched before or after others.
+Normally, the babies are all released together.
+I couldn't quite figure out if they were eggs that hatched before or after the others.

-Still, he let us take in hand one of these small creatures, with the shell still soft and soft, and put it on the wet sand...
+Anyway, he let us take one of these little creatures in our hands, with a soft shell, and put it on the wet sand...